-2.4.1 SD Card
+2.4.1 RAM

-The SD card will contain our library of samples.
+The RAM, on the raspberry pi, will contain our library of samples.
 It needs to be read when a button is pressed and written to keep that sound repeating in the loop.
 When the clear button is pressed, it clears the memory of the sounds in the loop.